Section image

 Why Me?

-I bring a rare blend of technical expertise, field experience, and a conservationist’s perspective:
+I bring a rare combination of technical depth, field experience, and mission-driven perspective:

-- GIS & Software Proficiency: Experienced with ArcGIS Pro, ModelBuilder, Python scripting, and web development frameworks like Tornado and Flask.
-Skilled in managing, cleaning, and visualizing large spatial datasets.
+• GIS & Software Expertise: Experienced with ArcGIS Pro, QGIS, and python for scripting, statistics, and data analysis.
+Skilled in managing, visualizing, and communicating complex spatial data.

-- Hands-On Field & Research Experience: From ecological fieldwork in the Rocky Mountains to spatial analysis at the William & Mary Herbarium and international research with the ERC, I understand the importance of high-quality data and thoughtful analysis.
+• Applied Field & Research Experience: From ecological work in the Rocky Mountains to biodiversity analysis at the William & Mary Herbarium and international climate research with the ERC, I understand the importance of reliable data and thoughtful environmental analysis.

-- Collaborative & Mission-Driven: I thrive in team settings and am deeply motivated by public service and environmental stewardship.
-I want to build tools that are not only technically sound but also meaningful and accessible.
+• Collaborative & Impact-Focused: I thrive in interdisciplinary teams and am motivated by public service and environmental stewardship.
+I aim to build tools that are not only technically strong, but also meaningful and accessible.

 Employers seeking a geospatial professional with a solid technical background, field-tested problem-solving ability, and a heart for conservation will find in me a dedicated and capable candidate.